-Pet-Store Puppies Linked To Campylobacter Outbreak In People
+Pet Store Puppies Linked To Campylobacter Outbreak In People

 Twelve of the confirmed cases are in Petland employees, and 27 other people who fell ill either visited a Petland, recently purchased a puppy there, or visited or live in a home with a Petland puppy.
 According to the CDC's announcement, nine people have been hospitalized and there are no reported deaths.

 Petland is cooperating with officials in the investigation.
 In a statement, the company writes, "The CDC has not identified any failures of Petland's operating system that would lead to any Campylobacter infection."
-The company says that accordance with the CDC's advice, they will continue their efforts to encourage handwashing after contact with puppies.
+The company says that accordance with the CDC's advice, it will continue its efforts to encourage hand-washing after contact with puppies.

 While the exact cause of this outbreak is not known, there are a few possible reasons the puppies could be sick.
-Shelley Rankin, an associate professor of microbiology at the University of Pennsylvania's School of Veterinary Medicine, says that the biggest risk factor is that they're puppies.
+Shelley Rankin, an associate professor of microbiology at the University of Pennsylvania's School of Veterinary Medicine, says the biggest risk factor is that they're puppies.
 Like small children, puppies don't have a strong immune system and can more easily get sick.
-Rankin says that she's seen many outbreak investigations, and it can be difficult to pin down the exact cause.
+Rankin says she has seen many outbreak investigations, and it can be difficult to pin down the exact cause.

 Campylobacter can infect dogs, cats and humans, but most commonly the bacteria are spread through eating raw or undercooked meat.
 About 47 percent of raw chicken samples tested in 2011 were positive for Campylobacter, according to the CDC.